HorvathLab/ReQTL/README.md

 	run_matrix_eqtl.R
 	```
 	You can obtain the full toolkit [here.](https://github.com/HorvathLab/ReQTL/archive/master.zip)
-* Output files from our ReadCounts tool (https://github.com/HorvathLab/NGS/tree/master/readCounts) (one for each sample)
+* Output *.csv* files from our ReadCounts tool (https://github.com/HorvathLab/NGS/tree/master/readCounts) containing the read counts extracted per SNV for each sample

 * *gene_abund.tab* expression files from *Stringtie* (the scripts may be modified to take input from other expression quanitification software)
-* *.vcf* variant call files from Samtools *mpileup*

 ## Running the scripts